WRMilling/git-stp/README.md

 ### License

+The MIT License (MIT) Copyright (c) 2016 Winston R. Milling

-Please see the `LICENSE` file for full license.
+Please see the `LICENSE` file for full test.